scandum/crumsort/README.md

 ----------

 The following benchmark was on WSL gcc version 7.5.0 (Ubuntu 7.5.0-3ubuntu1~18.04) using the [wolfsort](https://github.com/scandum/wolfsort) benchmark.
 The source code was compiled using g++ -O3 -w -fpermissive bench.c.
-The bar graph shows the best run out of 100 on 100,000 32 bit integers.
+Each test was ran 100 times on 100,000 elements.
+A table with the best and average time in seconds can be uncollapsed below the bar graph.
 Comparisons for fluxsort, crumsort and pdqsort are inlined.

 ![fluxsort vs crumsort vs pdqsort](https://github.com/scandum/crumsort/blob/main/images/graph1.png)